shuozhixu/CMS-EAM_2025/README.md

 To be added

 ## GSFE

+[A recent work](https://doi.org/10.3390/modelling5010019) calculated the GSFEs in CoCrNi, MoNbTa, HfMoNbTaTi, and HfNbTaTiZr.
+In that work, EAM potentials were used, and the SGC method was employed to build the CSRO structures.
+It was found that the CSRO lowers the GSFE in MoNbTa but increases the GSFEs in the other three alloys.
+Relatedly, while most work found that the critical resolved shear stress increases with CSRO, [Liu and Curtin](https://doi.org/10.1016/j.actamat.2023.119471) found the opposite in a Mo-Nb binary.

+[An earlier work](https://doi.org/10.1038/s41524-023-01046-z) calculated the GSFEs in MoNbTi and NbTaTi.
+In that work, an MTP (not the same MTP to be used in this project) was used, and the NPT method was employed to build the CSRO structures.
+It was found that the CSRO increases the GSFEs in both alloys, see [Supplementary Figure 10](https://static-content.springer.com/esm/art%3A10.1038%2Fs41524-023-01046-z/MediaObjects/41524_2023_1046_MOESM1_ESM.pdf).

 GSFEs of random and CSRO MoNbTa were calculated in [a previous paper](https://doi.org/10.3390/modelling5010019).
 However, the CSRO structure was generated by the SGC method there, while we use another method here.
 THus, we need the GSFE of all 19 BCC ternaries, in both random and CSRO structures.
 The USFE of the 19 random ternaries, in units of mJ/m<sup>2</sup>, can be found in the file `random-usfe.txt` in this GitHub repository.
 Therefore, we need to calculate the USFE of all 19 CSRO BCC ternaries.